Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Premier/Ministers/MLAs are encouraged to plan travel into regions to avoid a high frequency of travel, manage expenditures and coordinate mission plans to avoid overlapping international travel, unless there is a strategic reason for doing so.

-- Requests for Premier’s formal approval should be submitted to the office of the Minister of Economic Development, Trade and Tourism (EDTT) for processing with an aim to maximize the amount of planning time to coordinate the missions.
-Ideally, allow six weeks prior to the departure date for international travel, and three weeks prior to departure for domestic out-of-province travel for approval and planning of missions.
+- Requests for Premier’s formal approval should be submitted to the office of the Minister of Jobs, Economy and Northern Development for processing with an aim to maximize the amount of planning time to coordinate the missions.
+Ideally, allow 6 weeks prior to the departure date for international travel, and three weeks prior to departure for domestic out-of-province travel for approval and planning of missions.

-- A completed Proposed Out-of-Province Travel form, including the mission objectives and key initiatives, and a detailed draft itinerary must be submitted to EDTT.
+- A completed Proposed Out-of-Province Travel form, including the mission objectives and key initiatives, and a detailed draft itinerary must be submitted to Jobs, Economy and Northern Development.
 Requests will be reviewed and forwarded to the Premier’s Chief of Staff for final approval.
 For Premier’s travel, travel requests are to be submitted to the President of Treasury Board and Minister of Finance for approval and should include the same documents as required for Ministers and MLAs.

 - Premier/Ministers/MLAs must include any personal time that may be taken in conjunction with an international or domestic out-of-province mission on the travel form.
 Personal time expenses must be borne personally by the Premier/Minister/MLA.